Thoronador/morrowtools/mw/data_cleaner/doc/readme_english.txt

 Versions of the programme
 =========================

-All explanations in that document refer to the programme version 0.1_rev255 as of May 30th, 2011.
+All explanations in that document refer to the programme version 0.2 as of December 8th, 2021.
 Some features of the programme may change in future versions, or new features might be added, which aren't documented here yet.